Leesa Oasis Chill Hybrid mattress review

 Leesa Oasis Chill Hybrid mattress review: Price & trial

-• An upper mid-range mattress with a 10-year warranty
+• An upper mid-range mattress with a limited lifetime warranty

-The Leesa Oasis Chill Hybrid mattress is part of the just-launched Leesa Chill series, comprising four mattresses.
-The Oasis Chill Hybrid is the second-most affordable option.
-A queen retails for $1,699 but a permanent sale price of $1,399 places it in the upper mid-range category of mattresses on the wider market.
-There's a great Cyber Monday mattress deal on this too (which rolls over from the Black Friday mattress deals)
+The Leesa Oasis Chill Hybrid mattress is part of the Leesa Chill series, comprising four mattresses.
+The Oasis Chill Hybrid is the second-most affordable option, with a queen retailing for $1,679 at full MSRP.
+However, regular sales see as much as 25% off, bringing that price down to $1,259, and placing it in the upper mid-range category of mattresses on the wider market.
+Leesa sometimes add free accessories, like pillows, in too.

-Below you’ll find the pricing for all sizes of the Leesa Oasis Chill Hybrid mattress, along with what you can expect to actually pay:
+Below you’ll find the pricing for all sizes of the Leesa Oasis Chill Hybrid mattress, along with what you can expect to actually pay with the regular 25% discount:

-The Leesa Oasis Chill Hybrid comes standard with free shipping and returns, two free pillows, a 100-night sleep trial, and a 10-year warranty.
-Paid upgrades include a cooling mattress protector plus mattress set-up and removal service.
+The Leesa Oasis Chill Hybrid comes standard with free shipping and returns, a 100-night sleep trial, and a limited lifetime warranty.
+Paid upgrades include a cooling mattress protector and white glove delivery is available for an additional fee of $199.
 A $50 discount is available for military, first responders, nurses, medical providers, teachers, and students with proof of identification.

-As always, keep your eye on mattress sales to get an even better price for the Leesa Oasis Chill Hybrid, especially during major holidays like Black Friday.
+As always, keep your eye on mattress sales to get an even better price for the Leesa Oasis Chill Hybrid, especially during major holidays.

-See the Leesa Oasis Chill Hybrid from $1,049 at Leesa
+See the Leesa Oasis Chill Hybrid from $1,259 MSRP at Leesa

-See the Leesa Oasis Chill Hybrid from $1,049 at Leesa
+See the Leesa Oasis Chill Hybrid from $1,259 MSRP at Leesa

 The Leesa Oasis Chill Hybrid is a six-layer mattress that comes in two levels of firmness so you can find something to suit your sleep style.
 Temperature regulation could be much better, given this bed's MO, but it excels when it comes to edge support and motion transfer (at least for the Cushion-Firm model).
-You'll get a 100-night trial and a 10-year warranty, along with two free pillows.
+You'll get a 100-night trial and a limited lifetime warranty.

 Leesa Oasis Chill Hybrid mattress review: Design